Leonardo da Vinci Famous Paintings

 In the leonardo da vinci Ginevra de’ Benci painting, Ginevra de Benci, a well-known young Florentine woman, is largely regarded as a sitter.
 Leonardo created the picture in Florence between 1474 and 1478, presumably to commemorate Ginevra’s 16th-year marriage to Luigi di Bernardo Niccolini.
 It is more than likely a commemoration of the engagement.

 Contemporary portraits of females were typically commissioned for one of two reasons: betrothal or marriage.
-Wedding pictures were customarily done in pairs, with the woman on the right facing left and the man on the left; because this portrait faced right, it most likely signifies betrothal.
+Wedding pictures were customarily done in pairs, with the woman on the right facing left and the man on the left.
+Because this portrait faces right, it most likely signifies betrothal.

-The juniper bush that surrounds Ginevra’s head and fills much of the background has a purpose other than decoration.
+The juniper bush that surrounds Ginevra’s head and fills much of the background serves a purpose beyond decoration.
 The juniper was considered a symbol of female virtue in Renaissance Italy, and the Italian term for juniper, Ginepra, is also a play on Ginevra’s name.

 The laurel and palm on the back of the artwork represent Ginepra’s intelligence and moral standards, respectively.
 However, the laurel and palm were also Bernardo Bembo’s personal insignia, as he was considered to be having a platonic affair with Ginevra.
-Bernardo Bembo was the Venetian ambassador to Florence, and he most likely commissioned the rear of this painting (as well as the front, according to others, but this is not verified).
+Bernardo Bembo was the Venetian ambassador to Florence, and he most likely commissioned the rear of this painting (as well as the front, according to others, though this is unverified).

 Ginevra de’ Benci worth

-Unlike Leonardo’s previous female portraits, this lady appears sulky, unforgiving, and arrogant, which is highlighted by the slightly smaller cast of one eye, which makes her appear withdrawn.
-Her left eye appears to be looking directly at us, while her right appears to be looking beyond some intangible point.
+Unlike Leonardo’s previous female portraits, this lady appears sulky, unforgiving, and arrogant, highlighted by the slightly smaller cast of one eye, which makes her seem withdrawn.
+Her left eye appears to be looking directly at us, while her right eye appears to be looking beyond some intangible point.

 Ginevra, like other Florentine ladies of the time, has shaved her brows (this is also obvious in the Mona Lisa).
 Perhaps her expression shows that she was not fully enthusiastic about her impending marriage.